The EA Access policy regarding pre-release playability is starting to come into focus.

-I Stopped Reading Your Article Criticizing the New Man of Steel Trailer Halfway Through.
-Here's Why.
+I Stopped The New Superman: Man of Steel Trailer Halfway Through.
+Here’s Why.

 I can tell you categorically that it was not because the new Superman: Man of Steel trailer (found below) was bad.
 No way.
 In fact, the trailer displayed some decent innovations for the character and the universe.
 My problem didn’t arise from the content of the three-minute long showing at all.
 My problem was its length.

 To begin with, the trailer opens with an incredible sweeping image of a planet destroying itself.
 It seems that Krypton is now subject to a civil war of sorts, rather than the natural disaster and political mismanagement seen in the widely-accepted origin story.
 Once the move onto Earth has been established, we’re introduced to Jonathan Kent, reworked as a wizened Kansas UFO enthusiast played by Kevin Costner, stating that Clark is the answer to the question ‘are we alone in the universe’.
 This was a surprisingly decent detail to add, and one relevant to a portrait of a contemporary man from the American Midwest.